DaoCasino/Whitepaper/DAO.Casino WP.md

 All contracts that are considered a part of the protocol should be autonomous agents - controlled by fair and authorised participants behaviour.
 Contracts that are deployed for crowdfunding and the issuance of BET are not considered a part of the protocol, but a step to design, deploy and improve it, and in this sense are not autonomous - managed by a legal entity.

- 74% of all BET will be distributed automatically to the addresses taking part in a crowdfunding campaign.
-26% off all BET will be distributed in the form of bounties and incentives see [Crowdfunding & Token Distribution](https://github.com/DaoCasino/Whitepaper/blob/master/Crowdfunding%20%26%20token%20distribution.md)
+For more information on how BET will be distributed see [Crowdfunding & Token Distribution](https://github.com/DaoCasino/Whitepaper/blob/master/Crowdfunding%20%26%20token%20distribution.md)

 # 2.2.
 Token System